How To Install PowerShell

 - Type: Get-ExecutionPolicy.

-This has been a guide on how to Install PowerShell.
-Here we have discussed the basic concept, different version and steps to install PowerShell on our system.
+This has been a guide to How to Install PowerShell.
+Here we have discussed the basic concept, different versions and steps to install PowerShell on our system.
 You may also look at the following articles to learn more –